Cassini-4B/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > REPLACE THIS TEXT WITH YOUR RESPONSE

-xargs is a tool that takes in a standard input and executes a command.
+> > xargs is a tool that takes in a standard input and executes a command.
 For example you can use it to find all .txt files in the current directory through: xargs find -name '*.txt'